Dify alternatives

 When should I pick Dify instead of NodeTool?

-When the product is a text-first LLM app — a support chatbot, an internal copilot, a knowledge-base assistant — and you want Dify's prompt-orchestration UI, built-in observability, and app-store-style deployment.
-NodeTool is the better fit when the workflow needs to produce image, video, or audio alongside the agent and RAG work, or when you want a desktop app with local-model support and BYOK pricing throughout.
+When the product is a text-first language model app — a support chatbot, an internal copilot, a knowledge-base assistant — and you want Dify's prompt-management interface, built-in observability, and app-store-style deployment.
+NodeTool is the better fit when the workflow needs to produce image, video, or audio alongside the agent and document search work, or when you want a desktop app with local-model support and pricing on your own keys throughout.

 Build past the chatbot.